Pwd9000-ML/blog-devto/posts/2023/GitHub-Opensource-Contribute/GitHub-Opensource-Contribute.md

 ## Discovering Open Source Projects

-Firs look at finding a suitable project, one that aligns with your skills, interests, and the tech stack you're familiar with or wish to learn.
+First look at finding a suitable project, one that aligns with your skills, interests, and the tech stack you're familiar with or wish to learn.
 Here are some tips to help you find the right project:

 **[GitHub Explore:](https://github.com/explore)** This is a built-in feature on GitHub that lets you explore popular repositories, trending developers, topic-wise collections, and other curated sections.
 This wealth of content is a great starting point to discover open-source projects that match your abilities and interests.